-- 263. Against this background and in no way pre-empting the Bureau the Committee would like to make the following comments: - i.
+264. Against this background - and in no way pre-empting the Bureau - the Committee would like to make the following comments:

+- i.
 Currently, the Court's proposal to present periodically a five-year capital expenditure plan is a suitable approach, in line with the practice of other organizations.
 Such approach is already being applied with the first five-year plan (for €2.9 million) the Court has recently put forward. - ii.
 The Committee endorsed the Court's intention to present those five-year plans along with a view of longer-term expectations.
 For all the inevitable uncertainty, the Court should be prepared for steep costs spikes as major structural components approach the end of their useful lives.
-Such challenges, which can be major projects in themselves, should be identified in good time. - 264.
+Such challenges, which can be major projects in themselves, should be identified in good time. - 265.
 This leaves the question of how to go about in estimating those long-term costs: - i.
 What time-scale would be realistic and acceptable? - ii.
 What should be the terms of reference of the exercise, for instance: priority of replacements, risks if not implemented, allowing for unforeseen events / emergencies; benchmarks for quality standards, opportunities for technical progress, assumed level of capacity utilization? - iii.
 Ways of updating the estimates over time? - iv.
 Lessons to be learned from other international organizations? - v.
 Possible cost of the estimates? - vi.
 Who would be able and should be entrusted with the technical estimate? - vii.
-Use of key performance indicators? - 265.
-The Committee suggested that should the Bureau agree the Court seek the views of its incoming main contractor132 on the questions above, as well as on the current capital replacement plan until 2023 and report thereon at the thirty-second session of the Committee.
-External expertise could still be sought at a later stage, if needed. - 266.
-The need for establishment of such a fund for long-term capital replacement has yet to be demonstrated.
-However, in the current circumstances, the Committee does not support the establishment of a fund.
-The first five-year capital replacement plan the Court has proposed is for $\[mathcal{\in} 2.9\]$ million up to 2023.
+Use of key performance indicators?

+266. The Committee recommended that - should the Bureau agree - the Court seek the views of its incoming main contractor133 on the questions above, as well as on the current capital replacement plan until 2023 and report thereon at the thirty-second session of the Committee.
+External expertise could still be sought at a later stage, if needed.

+267. The need for establishment of such a fund for long-term capital replacement has yet to be demonstrated.
+However, under the current circumstances, the Committee does not support the establishment of a fund.
+The first five-year capital replacement plan the Court has proposed is for $\in 2.9$ million up to 2023.
 To the extent the expenditure is justified, it can be financed within the normal scope of the budget process without the complications and risks of managing a special fund.
 The situation may change when major cost spikes will be approaching.
-The funding of such spikes should be reconsidered once the proposed longer-term estimate of capital replacement cost becomes available. - 267.
-The Committee noted with interest that the Inter-Agency Network of Facilities Managers will continue to share information on capital replacement mechanisms and looked forward to updates on best practices of other international organizations no later than at its thirty-third session.
-133
+The Committee recommended that the funding of spikes in capital replacement costs be reconsidered once the proposed longer-term estimates become available.

+268. The Committee noted with interest that the Inter-Agency Network of Facilities Managers will continue to share information on capital replacement mechanisms and looked forward to updates on best practices of other international organizations no later than at its thirty-third session.134